sidhuko/npm-toolkit/readme.md

 ## npm-toolkit

-Highly flexible script launcher.

-It's like Grunt or Gulp but without imposing too much structure.
+Flexible script launcher.
+Like Grunt or Gulp but without imposing a lot of structure.

 Simply add a script to ntrc/tasks folder in your application and you're ready to go.